Pazhassi Raja: Capture of Panamaram Fort

 So once more rebel force had retreated to Wayanad.
 They were hotly chased by East India Company who had 2000 Sepoys and 1000 allied Kolkars.
 A reward of 3000 pagodas was offered for Raja along with 1000 Pagodas for Edachena Kungan and bounties were put on heads of 10 other associates of Raja.

 But rebels, mostly Kurumbas, struck at Churikunji [?] in Wayanad.
 Though they had to withdraw, they had devastated their enemy.
 That year, a party of Kolkar nearly caught Raja but he escaped thanks to timely warning of a Kurumba guard.

 But monsoon and brutal climate of Wayanad soon aided Raja.
 Of 1300 Kolkar only 170 were not sick by October.
-Raja and Edachena Kungan organised a large force of Kurichias and Kurumbas at Pulpally shrine and positioned them to as far as Kurichiyat.
-Also, the effort of Kungan to rally Nayar nobles of Wayanad to support Raja's war-effort had also succeeded.
+The Raja and Edachena Kungan organised a large force of Kurichias and Kurumbas at Pulpally shrine and positioned them to as far as Kurichiyat.
+Also, the effort of Kungan to rally Nair nobles of Wayanad to support Raja's war-effort had also succeeded.

 The EIC for past couple of years did not have to suffer the loss on a scale of Periya in 1797, but matters were not easy for the Company at all.
 Even in Kottayam which had become quiet might explode once more and a large rebel force with Raja as the head was still at large.
 But one must remember that the whole revolt is a one-man show as Wellesley himself remarked once-“We are not fighting 1000 men [Raja's army] ... but one man ...
 Kerala Varma.”-Raja's end would mean end of revolt.